 Power of Attorney

 Name Contact #

 1st

 2nd

 Medical Power of Attorney

 Name Contact #

 1st

-2nd
+and

-any previously completed forms.
-Ple oes not constitute a legal document or supersede ase call us at 830.625.7525 if you have any .
-Hope Hospice social workers are available to completion of these forms.
+This page is for reference only and does not constitute a legal document or supersede any previously completed forms.
+Please call us at 830.625.7525 if you have any questions about advanced directives.
+Hope Hospice social workers are available to answer questions and assist with the completion of these forms.

-is to tell the court who you want to ac want the estate to be distributed.
-In portant things you can do.
-The objective of a will dminister the estate (executor) and where you the absence of a will, the specific state or federal finalized.
-Do not allow that to happen, please
+Creating a will is one of the most important things you can do.
+The objective of a will is to tell the court who you want to administer the estate (executor) and where you want the estate to be distributed.
+In the absence of a will, the specific state or federal laws will dictate how your affairs are finalized.
+Do not allow that to happen, please take the time to prepare a will.

 Location of my will